Fade BG Image

 It's got a crown on its head — was it playing king?
 I feel a tiny bit bad.

 … Huh?
 That magic stone is weirdly huge.
 Was that actually a King, Your Majesty?
-Basic Knowledge-san didn't catch that, hey.
+Basic Knowledge-san didn't catch that one, huh.

 Basic Knowledge-san misses things like this sometimes.
 But, you know, that's kind of cute?